RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 * Back-end server that connects users to their local Hestia controllers and holds user and server information

 ## Website Front-End
 Since the frontend of the website is the first aspect of the product that the customer will interact with, and will be one of the main sources of content or discontent throughout their user experience, a variety of design choices have to be made.

 The website will allow a user to log into their home server through a web server, and then manage the devices on their home server through a range of different controls, and do this in the knowledge that themselves and their information are being kept safe.

 ![Website Design](images/Hestia_login_concept.png  "Website Front-End Design")

 ### Design choices
-We decided that the user should decide which home server they are connecting to upon login, which prevents the added complexity caused by switching between servers (although this could be added later on).
-Therefore the main focus of the website will be on the list of devices present within this server (which can be found through GET), and on the operations that can be applied to them.
-These will mirror those already implemented by Hestia, such as renaming or deleting a device, but more functionality added, such as using buttons and sliders in order to change the activators of a device, instead of having to enter values.
+We decided that the user should decide which controller they are connecting to upon login, which prevents the added complexity caused by switching between controllers (note that this functionality could be added down the line).
+Thus, the main focus of the website will be on listing the devices managed by the controller, and on the operations that can be applied on them.
+These will mirror those already implemented by Hestia, such as renaming or deleting a device, but with more streamlined interfacing added, such as using buttons and sliders in order to change the activators of a device, instead of having to enter values.

 #### Structural choices
 The page is laid out in such a way that the user can easily cycle between personal information, their devices, the home servers information, and settings.
-Devices can also be grouped by the user, for example by what room they are in or their function (such as lights), which will help reduce complexity, as a large house or an office could have very many of these devices
+Devices can also be grouped by the user, for example by what room they are in or their function (such as lights), which will help reduce complexity, as a large house or an office could have many of these devices.

 #### Aesthetical choices
 The design overall will be quite minimalist, with some elements such as colour taken from the Hestia logo.
-The logos we use, besides the main Hestia logo, have been taken from the Material Icons database (https://material.io/icons/), which provides a large set of intuitive, user friendly icons.
+Aside from the main Hestia logo, the icons used are from [Material Icons database](https://material.io/icons/), which provides a large set of intuitive, user friendly icons.

 ## Website Back-End
-The backend of the webapp will serve as a middleman between the web frontend and the user's controller (local server).
+The backend of the webapp will serve as a middleman between the web frontend and the user's controller.
 This means that there needs to be an interface to be able to send queries to the server.
 Furthermore, a user database is required in order to maintain a secure environment in which users may only have permission to interact with systems they own.
 Unauthorized access to server data, user data, or any other sensitive information is completely forbidden.

 ### Design decisions
-For the design of the webapp we initially chose to implement PHP since there is familiarity in the team with PHP.
+For the design of the webapp we initially chose to implement PHP since there was familiarity in the team with PHP.
 Thus, a concise webpage was setup using HTML and PHP.
-This website was designed to test querying the Hestia webserver (for instance a *get* request).
+This website was designed to test querying a Hestia webserver (for instance a *GET* request).
 After the initial webpage was created we decided to implement the webpage in Python using Flask.
-Though we have less experience with Python and Flask, this decision will provide extra benefits.

-The main benefit to using Flask over PHP is that the client, having created the local server in Flask, is already familiar with the server and python.
-Using this same setup creates more consistency and allows for easier transition once the product is finished.

-As a final remark on this topic, it is not absolutely clear yet whether PHP would be better suited for this job than Python.
-This is therefore an issue that requires more research and discussion with the client.
+There are two primary reasons for this:

+1. The clients are familiar with working with both Python and Flask as they implemented Hestia using these tools.
+2. It adds to consistency throughout the Hestia project.
+3. Python appears to allow for rapid development with simpler deployment than PHP and Apache server.

+However, we are currently unsure on whether Python and Flask will hinder scalable deployment when compared to using PHP.

 Creating a custom relational database schema and authentication system, and making it secure, is very costly in both time and resources.
 Since these services are also available through Firebase, we have decided on using Google's Firebase platform for our database needs, as explained in the next section.